idc-bigdata/big_data/Group6/README.md

 ---
 ## Medical Appointment No Shows
 #### Why do 30% of patients miss their scheduled appointments?
+The data is taken from the city of Vitória, Espírito Santo - Brazil
 ---
 ## Team naming list